smncd/kirby-image-formats/README.md

 I'm aiming to be able to introduce support for generating AVIF images as soon as this is more fesable on php.
 Right now it's a bit hit or miss.

+### Config options

+Make options to configure the plugin available in the Kirby `config.php` file.
+Such as enable/disable, generated image quality, etc.

 ### General stability

 Make sure the plugin is stable and works with all [installation methods](https://getkirby.com/docs/guide/plugins/plugin-setup-basic#the-three-plugin-installation-methods).